aamnah/notes.aamnah.com/content/sysadmin/wordpress_multisite.md

 ---
-title: Setting up a WordPress Multisite Network
+title: Setting up a WordPress Multisite Network in Subfolders
 date: 2020-03-25
 ---